Associate Professor of Philosophy

 He is currently a member of the Harvard Summer School Faculty.

-As director of the Cambridge Theatre Company he directed onstage, among others, Debra Winger, Blythe Danner, Julie Harris, Christopher Reeve, Bill Murray, Sam Waterston, Jerry Stiller, Wally Shawn, Stockard Channing, John Heard, Peter Falk and Claire Bloom.
+As director of the Cambridge Theatre Company and the Poets' Theatre he directed and worked with onstage, among others, Debra Winger, Blythe Danner, Julie Harris, Christopher Reeve, Bill Murray, Sam Waterston, Valerie Harper, Jerry Stiller, Sally Kellerman, Wally Shawn, Stockard Channing, John Heard, Peter Falk and Claire Bloom.

 Awards and Honors

 - Top 10 Most Popular Philosophy Syllabi in the World (2006)